CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 #### Result

-`"The quick brown fox jumps over the lazy dog"` contains 1 sequence starting with `"The"` and ending with `"jumps"`, which is `"The quick brown fox jumps"` Therefore, the variable `($)Match` will be set to the following:
+`"The quick brown fox jumps over the lazy dog"` contains 1 occurrence starting with `"The"` and ending with `"jumps"`, which is `"The quick brown fox jumps"` Therefore, the variable `($)Match` will be set to the following:

 ```json
 {